Azure-Samples/azure-search-lab/README.md

 ### Installation

-- Download the source code and build.
+- Download the source code and build it.
 - After finish building, you can run the website locally with IIS Express.
 - You can also deploy this website onto your app service.
   ![image](https://user-images.githubusercontent.com/39817657/185533251-562d37d8-7d1b-4574-98fa-b731ff10eefa.png)